orbeon/orbeon-forms-doc/xforms/xpath/extension-json.md

 The `xxf:json-to-xml()` function takes a JSON string and returns an XML document using the [XForms 2.0 conversion scheme](../submission-json.md).

 If the parameter is the empty sequence, the result is the empty sequence.
+[SINCE Orbeon Forms 2024.1, 2023.1.5, 2022.1.8, 2021.1.11] If the parameter can't be parsed as JSON, the function returns an empty sequence instead of raising an error.

 If the parameter is omitted, the context item converted to a string via the `string()` function is used.